brennanbrown/stars/index.md

 ## JavaScript

+- [matthewmain/kiss_the_sky](https://github.com/matthewmain/kiss_the_sky) - A totally unique evolution-based video game.
+At its heart is a programmatic replica of Mendelian genetics, and the gameplay is derived from real-time Darwinian selection.
+You can either compete to breed a tall flower or let ambient mode play out for hours, or days, or weeks.
+- [TuanManhCao/digital-garden](https://github.com/TuanManhCao/digital-garden) - Free Obisidian Publish alternative, for publishing your digital garden.
 - [szymonkorytnicki/beeminder-ui](https://github.com/szymonkorytnicki/beeminder-ui) - alternative UI for beeminder
 - [rampatra/photography](https://github.com/rampatra/photography) - A free online portfolio website to showcase your photos.
 - [obsidianmd/obsidian-releases](https://github.com/obsidianmd/obsidian-releases) - Community plugins list, theme list, and releases of Obsidian.